 This is one of my favorite quotes—and I apologize because I don't remember who said it:

 "Luck is half preparation and half opportunity."

-If your big break comes and you’re not ready to grab that big break by the short and curlies and take it for the ride of your life, then luck is just another thing that’s passed you by.
+If your big break comes and you're not ready to grab it by the short and curlies and take it for the ride of your life, then luck is just another thing that's passed you by.

-Work, then work, then work some more and when the opportunity comes, you’ll be ready to pounce.
+Work, then work, then work some more.
+Then, when the opportunity comes, you'll be ready to pounce.

 Get a head start with our Consulting Kickstart training program, an in-depth training designed to teach you the basics of how to launch, scale and grow a successful online consulting business.